r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 I see...

 **Holmes:**
-Exactly so, {(M) Mr. /(F) Ms. } Fujimaru.
+Exactly so, [♂ Mr. /♀ Ms. ] Fujimaru.
 The Wolf King is at long last nothing more than a mere beast again.

 ---